Accelerator - A concrete additive that increases the rate of hydration, or hastens the setting time of concrete. Calcium chloride is an example.

 Lock to Grade – Using a grade sensor such that it only senses and controls drift in machine elevation as opposed to sensing from a string line.
 In this setup, the concrete will be placed following the existing surface such as with rehabilitation work replacing the curb and gutter to match the existing pavement.

-Mold – A metal form used on a curb machine to slipform with plastic concrete the curb, curb and gutter, barrier wall, sidewalk, or other structure.
+Mold – A metal form used on a curb machine to slipform the curb, curb and gutter, barrier wall, sidewalk, or other structure.

 Monolithic – Typically refers to a sidewalk with an integral curb and gutter, poured as single structure.
 Can be used to refer to a mold as in Monolithic Curb, Gutter, and Sidewalk Mold.